oras-project/oras/docs/proposals/error-handling-guideline.md

 Help: Fetch manifest of the target artifact.
 Run "oras manifest fetch -h" for more options and examples
 ```

-- Example 4: push a manifest if no media type flag provided
+#### Example 4: push a manifest if no media type flag provided

+Current behavior and output:

 ```
 $ oras manifest push --oci-layout /tmp/ginkgo2167255592:mediatype-flag